Did you know that high blood pressure (hypertension) is one of the most important risk factors for premature death?…

-The newest research suggests that even “normal” blood pressure (120–129 / 80–84 mmHg) increases the risk of death from cardiovascular disease by 46% on average.
+The newest research suggests that even “normal” blood pressure (120–129 / 80–84 mmHg) increases the risk of death from cardiovascular problems by 46% on average.

-These results are alarming in light of the fact that 33% US citizens have a blood pressure in the 129–139 / 84–95 mmHg range.
+These results are alarming in light of the fact that 33% US citizens have blood pressure in the 129–139 / 84–95 mmHg range.

-A large review of randomized, clinical trials performed by the prestigious Cochrane Collaboration found that anti-hypertensive drugs used to treat mild hypertension (140–159 / 90–99 mm/Hg) did not reduce disease complications or the risk of death.2
+A large review of randomized, clinical trials performed by the prestigious Cochrane Collaboration found that anti-hypertensive drugs used to treat mild hypertension (140–159 / 90–99 mm/Hg) did not reduce complications or the risk of death.2

 What Does All Of This Mean For You?…

-So we need to make sure your blood pressure is under control, preferably in the “low/normal” range.
+So we need to make sure your blood pressure is under control, preferably in the healthier “low/normal” range.

 So that means we need to…

-Lower Your Blood Pressure, Naturally
+Improve Your Blood Pressure, Naturally

 Don’t worry, you can do it and it’ll be much easier than you think.

-Like most other chronic diseases, high blood pressure is caused by your
+Like most other chronic health problems, high blood pressure can be caused by your

-Remember that your genes and hormones are primary controlling factors in how you look and feel.
+Remember that your genes and hormones are the primary controlling factors in how you look and feel.
 And, what you EAT controls your hormones and thus, dictates “gene expression”.

 So with that said, here’s what you should pay attention to:

-– When your blood sugar spikes up, typically from eating sugar (found in foods, sodas, etc.) or from processed/refined carbohydrates (white breads, pasta, pastries, etc.), your blood pressure goes up and blood flow decreases.4
+– When your blood sugar spikes up, typically from eating sugar (found in foods, sodas, etc.) or from processed/refined carbohydrates (white bread, pasta, pastries, etc.), your blood pressure goes up and blood flow decreases.4

-- More Vegetables & Fruits – These foods have higher levels of potassium, magnesium, minerals and vitamins which help lower blood pressure.5,6In fact, this is why Blood Pressure Optimizer, utilizes the most potent blood pressure lowering extracts from Hawthorn Berries, Grape Seeds, Celery Seeds, Pomegranate and tomatoes.
+– These foods have higher levels of potassium, magnesium, minerals and vitamins which help promote healthy blood pressure.5,6In fact, this is why Blood Pressure Optimizer, utilizes the most potent herbal extracts from Hawthorn Berries, Grape Seeds, Celery Seeds, Pomegranate and tomatoes.

-- Less Meat & More Fish – Cold water fish has many blood pressure lowering benefits, primarily because of the healthy fats (EPA, DHA, polyunsaturated).7 The very opposite of modern day meats.If you don’t want to take fish oil pills, just have cold water fish 3-4x weekly.
-Wild caught salmon is ideal because it has higher levels of healthy omega fats and less contamination.
+– Cold water fish has many blood pressure-lowering benefits, primarily because of the healthy fats (EPA, DHA, polyunsaturated).7 The very opposite of modern-day meats.If you don’t want to take fish oil pills, just have cold water fish 3-4x weekly.
+Wild-caught salmon is ideal because it has higher levels of healthy omega fats and less contamination.